CSSE6400/P01-UniBasement/docs/HANDSHAKE.md

     downvotes: Integer - How many downvotes does the comment have i.e. 2
     createdAt: timestamp - When the comment was made
-    updatedAt: timestamp - When the comment was last edited or updated }
+    updatedAt: timestamp - When the comment was last edited or updated
+    upvoted: Boolean - If the user has upvoted that comment
+    downvoted: Boolean - If the user has downvoted that comment }
 ]
 ```